Master of Education in Educational Leadership

 - Students' attendance to a professional conference

 Some mandatory fees may also be waived.
 For example, students taking six or more graduate credits per term will be automatically enrolled and billed for the University sponsored-health insurance for each term they are eligible, but if students have other comparable coverage and would like to waive their student health insurance coverage, they must complete the University online waiver form prior to the deadline for each academic year.
+Please note: Information regarding Fall and Spring/Summer health insurance prices, dates and deadlines will be made available in July of each year.

 Please see the page on University tuition and fees for more details on program costs.